IrvingZha0/lab-bcos/docs/CNS.md

 }
 ```
 In OverloadTest.sol:
-set function is a overload function, one function prototype is set(string), the other one is set(uint256).
+set function is a overload function, one function is set(string), the other is set(uint256).
-get function is also a overload function, one function prototype is get(), the other one is get(uint256).
+get function is also a overload function, one function is get(), the other is get(uint256).

 Deployment: